The Last Supper (Leonardo): Subject

 In common with other depictions of the Last Supper from this period, Leonardo seats the diners on one side of the table, so that none of them has his back to the viewer.
 The tablecloth is white with blue stripes, which are colours commonly associated with the Jewish people.
 This is the painting's only overt reference to the ethnicity of Jesus and his disciples.
 Most previous depictions excluded Judas by placing him alone on the opposite side of the table from the other eleven disciples and Jesus, or placing halos around all the disciples except Judas.

 Leonardo instead has Judas lean back into shadow.
 Jesus is predicting that his betrayer will take the bread at the same time he does to Thomas and James the Greater to his left, who react in horror as Jesus points with his left hand to a piece of bread before them.
 Distracted by the conversation between John and Peter, Judas reaches for a different piece of bread not noticing Jesus too stretching out with his right hand towards it (Matthew 26: 23).
 The angles and lighting draw attention to Jesus, whose turned right cheek is located at the vanishing point for all perspective lines.
-In addition, the painting demonstrated Da Vinci's masterful use of perspective as it "draws our attention to the face of Christ at the center of the composition, and Christ's face, through his down-turned gaze, directs our focus along the diagonal of his left arm to his hand and therefore, the bread."
+In addition, the painting demonstrated Leonardo's masterful use of perspective as it "draws our attention to the face of Christ at the center of the composition, and Christ's face, through his down-turned gaze, directs our focus along the diagonal of his left arm to his hand and therefore, the bread."

 Leonardo reportedly used the likenesses of people in and around Milan as inspiration for the painting's figures.
 The convent's prior complained to Sforza of Leonardo's "laziness" as he wandered the streets to find a criminal to base Judas on.
 Leonardo responded that if he could find no one else, the prior would make a suitable model.

 While the painting was being executed, Leonardo's friend, the mathematician Luca Pacioli, called it "a symbol of man's burning desire for salvation".